A Very Crappy Christmas

-"A Very Crappy Christmas" is the seventeenth and final episode of the fourth season of the animated television series South Park, and the 65th episode overall.
+"A Very Crappy Christmas" is the 17th and final episode of the fourth season of the animated television series South Park, and the 65th episode overall.
 It first aired on Comedy Central in the United States on December 20, 2000.
 In the episode, Kyle awaits Mr. Hankey on Christmas, but he does not show up.
-To try to spread some Christmas cheer, Kyle and the boys decide to create their own animated special.
+In an effort to spread Christmas cheer, Kyle and the boys create their own animated special.

 The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States and is rated 12 in the United Kingdom.
 "A Very Crappy Christmas" is the fourth Christmas episode of the series.